gbif-norway/publishgpt/README.md

 It cleans and standardises spreadsheets, creates basic metadata, asking the user for guidance where necessary through natural conversation.
 Finally, it publishes the data on gbif.org as a Darwin Core Archive.

+> If you would like access to the testing version, please contact me rukayasj@uio.no.

 * * *

 **Why is it necessary?**